TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

             denyTags = *
         }

+..  _parsefunc-if:

 if
 --

-.. t3-function-parsefunc:: if
+.. confval:: if

     :Data type: :ref:`if`

     if "if" returns false, the input value is not parsed, but returned directly.

 ..  _parsefunc-examples:

 Example
 =======

-This example takes the content of the field "bodytext" and parses it through the :t3-function-parsefunc:`makelinks`-functions and substitutes all :html:`<LINK>` and :html:`<TYPOLIST>`-tags with something else.
+This example takes the content of the field "bodytext" and parses it through the :ref:`parsefunc-makelinks`-functions and substitutes all :html:`<LINK>` and :html:`<TYPOLIST>`-tags with something else.

 ..  code-block:: typoscript